roberttwomey/machine-imagination-workshop/README.md

 <!--![image](https://user-images.githubusercontent.com/1598545/118530808-ee890080-b6f9-11eb-8a49-1e1e73097792.png)-->
 <img width="600" alt="CLIP diagram" src="https://user-images.githubusercontent.com/1598545/118530808-ee890080-b6f9-11eb-8a49-1e1e73097792.png">

 CLIP (Contrastive Language-Image Pre-Training) is a neural network trained on a variety of (image, text) pairs.
 It can be instructed in natural language to predict the most relevant text snippet, given an image, without directly optimizing for the task, similarly to the zero-shot capabilities of GPT-2 and 3.
-We found CLIP matches the performance of the original ResNet50 on ImageNet “zero-shot” without using any of the original 1.28M labeled examples, overcoming several major challenges in computer vision. (from https://github.com/openai/CLIP)
+We found CLIP matches the performance of the original ResNet50 on ImageNet “zero-shot” without using any of the original 1.28M labeled examples, overcoming several major challenges in computer vision.

+CLIP pre-trains an image encoder and a text encoder to predict which images were paired with which texts in our dataset.
+We then use this behavior to turn CLIP into a zero-shot classifier.
+We convert all of a dataset’s classes into captions such as “a photo of a dog” and predict the class of the caption CLIP estimates best pairs with a given image. (from https://github.com/openai/CLIP)